theloniustrout/danstore/README.md

 <br><br>
 Raspberryproduce is a store for curating & distributing the best RPI Zero tools with a focus on the design, development, & production of village infrastructure.

-Specifically, the tool kits are dev tools for control & automation of: information, fluid & mechanical work & storage on the respective platforms: Linux/Python, [Cyclone](http://cyclone-power.com) steam power & fluid energy storage & conversion, [VESC](http://vesc-project.com) electrical power conversion.
+Specifically, the tool kits are dev tools for control & automation of: information, fluid & mechanical work & storage on the respective platforms: Linux/Python, [Cyclone](http://cyclone-power.com) steam engines, energy storage & conversion; & [VESC](http://vesc-project.com) electrical power conversion.

 <br><br>

 ![Alt text](png/flatbread.png)

 The unifying concept for the store is a new class of PC, code name--Cuban Flatbread.
-This PC is designed to be a flexibile prototyping environment.
+This PC is designed to be a flexibile prototyping environment for power & mechanical systems.

 The configuration reduces to the prototype & production tools as the prototype evolves, without significant changes to the dev-env.

-The enabling concept is the utilization shared GPIO for Hats utilizing a Pimoroni backplane in combination with the Sparkfun I2C ecology.
-The mashup brings the functionality beyond the level of gizmos & into more useful systems.
+The enabling concept is the utilization of shared GPIO for Hats utilizing a Pimoroni backplane in combination with the Sparkfun I2C ecology with standardized JST 1mm plugs.
+The mashup brings the functionality beyond the level of gizmos & into more useful systems while minimzing custom work.

-Integrated & low profile with minimal need for breadboarding; simplifies the initial development while consolidating the system for manageable & portable workspaces.
+Low profile, highly integrated, with minimal need for breadboarding, simplifies the initial development while consolidating the system for manageable & portable workspaces.

 <br><br>